-The first thing I do when preparing to speak to an author is look at their book, specifically the copyright page.
 Having managed every aspect of the publishing process, I know how complicated it can be and I think it’s incredibly brave when people choose to go it alone.
-A missing copyright page and subsequently the copyright registration tells me a lot.
-Since self-publishing is filled with moving parts, it is so easy to overlook… anything.
+Self-publishing contains many moving parts, so it is easy to overlook… anything.
 While some issues may be minor, a missing copyright can be devastating.
 If you fail file the registration, you have no legal recourse should someone take and reuse part of it.

 Registration, like anything having to do with a government related task is a little complicated, but not impossible, so I always ask why.
 Here are the most common reasons I hear when asking someone why they failed to submit registration and why, according to the U.S. Copyright Office, they’re wrong.